The Most Beautiful Natural Florida Springs Near Tampa Bay

 Silver Springs State Park: 1 hour, 40 minutes from Tampa

 You might think of swimming, tubing and kayaking when you think of Florida springs, but Silver Springs State Park offers a unique experience not available at other parks.
 The iconic glass bottom boat tours offered at this park allow you to see the springs in an entirely new way.
 30-minute tours are offered daily, or you can book a spot on an extended 90-minute tour on weekends.
-Park admission is $8/car and boat tours are $12-$25/person, depending on which tour you choose.
+Park admission is $2 and boat tours are $12-$13.

 Fanning Springs: 2 hours, 20 minutes from Tampa